Karasp1980/bunnyland/README.md

 ### Profile Posts

 Below the profile stats you can see all the posts and adoptionposts posted by the profile you are viewing.
 Any of these can be clicked on to view the individual post detail page with comments if there are any.
+First all posts are displayed (in disending date order), and then all adoption posts (in disending date order).
+My plan is to improve this in the future to display the posts and adoption posts together (just sorted in disending date order) to make it easier for the users to find the post.
+This is somethin I am aware of and want to improve but leave for now due to time management.

-* ## Messages
+### Messages

 At the top right side of the Profile page there is a messaging system component.
 On desktop devices the message component is visible on the right of popular profiles, but for tablet and mobile it moves into place between the popular profiles and the User Profile Stats.